Platform-Studio/demo_pcs_service/README.md

 ### Assets
 Assets in the `/assets/` folder are copied from the repo and cached by PCS.

-The same rules apply to assets in terms of Development vs Production mode.
+However, pulling of assets from the repo always requires a manual pull, regardless of whether the App is in Development vs Production mode.

 ## Functions